Women from the top – what it’s like to run a Member business

 And regardless of where you are heading, you will have both critics and cheerleaders.
 Keep the cheerleaders close and hold yourself accountable for your future.
 Lydia recommends visualising where you want to be and start the journey.
 Whilst imposter syndrome is real, ‘don’t let that voice in your head stop you.
 It’s louder than all of your critics.’

-For those looking for support, Julie recommends the Motor Trade Associations.
+For those looking for support, Julie recommends the Motor Trades Associations.
 Lydia would also recommend looking outside of the automotive industry to other business network groups, for example, a local tradesperson business group provided her with some of the support she required.

 People in workshop